qteatime/kate/docs/source/dev/manual/intro/hello-world.rst

 This file tells the ``kart`` tool that there's a game identified by ``my-namespace/my-first-cartridge``.
 This identification **must** be unique, and we'll get into what that means later.
+A version must also be provided, here the version is "1.0".

 We also provide a more readable title, ``My First Cartridge``.
 This is what players will see in the cartridge selection screen.